Westerland, Germany: History

 Westerland is partly one of the younger settlements on the island of Sylt.
 After the All Saints' Day Flood of 1436 had destroyed the biggest part of the community of Eidum (except for the area that is today called Enden and the Church), the survivors built a new community to the northeast on a heath.
 The new settlement was called Hedigen (heath area).

 In the 16th. century most of the people on Sylt were involved in the hunting of Herring near Heligoland, Westerland was no exception.

 The Old Church of Eidum St. Niels was demolished in 1634, mainly due to a particularly bad stench, and rebuild in the heath area, far away from the sea, in 1636.

 Westerlant (probably an old field name used by the people of Tinnum) had its first documentary mention in 1462.
 In 1636 there were 43 and in 1695 76 taxable houses.

 The village grew rapidly during the 17th and 18th centuries because people experienced a great increase in wealth thanks to whaling.
 Previously, people had only lived from the sea and what little their fields could provide (they were often destroyed by the wandering dunes or flooding).

 In 1855, the local Landvogt decided to turn Westerland into a seaside resort.
 After 1857, the minor village centred on a church began to grow into a larger resort.
 That year the first hotel opened - the Dünenhalle.
 Many others followed, although a number of them have since been torn down to make room for different structures.
 In 1880, the first solid building was erected on the dunes right at the beach.
 Electricity was available from 1893.
 In 1897, a telephone cable to the mainland was laid.
-In 1888, the Kurhalle was inaugurated, followed in 1903 by the art nouveau hotel Miramar, which still stands on the promenade today.
+In 1888, the Kurhalle was inaugurated, followed in 1903 by the Art Nouveau hotel Miramar, which still stands on the promenade.

 In the 1890s, Westerland replaced Keitum as the preeminent town on Sylt, not just for tourists but also regarding infrastructure and facilities used by the locals.
 This was illustrated by the move, in 1892, of the island's only pharmacy from Keitum to Westerland.

 In 1908, a building for spa applications was built (Kurmittelhaus).
 The original airfield (now Sylt Airport) was constructed in 1912.
 Due to the military fortification of the island under the Nazis, the town's population increased from 4,000 in 1934 to 7,700 by 1940.

 In 1948 came official recognition as a seaside spa town (Nordseeheilbad).
 The concrete highrises that today dominate the Westerland skyline (and are visible from many places on Sylt) were built in 1966-68 (Kurzentrum, Metropol).
 Another, even more gargantuan, development project named Atlantis was stopped in 1971 after protests by locals.